tvooo/dbr-research-plan/0-document.md

   \caption{A Slow Roll bike tour on break.
 Picture by Slow Roll Detroit.}
 \end{figure*}

-A less well-defined contemporary phenomenon can be found under the hashtag `#CoffeeOutside` on social media like Twitter and Instagram.
+A less well-defined contemporary movement can be found under the hashtag `#CoffeeOutside` on social media like Twitter and Instagram.
 On their way cycling to work, people in cities all over the world stop and meet to have a coffee outside, together.
 While this movement has grown out of coffee enthusiasm, many arrive to the meet-ups by bike, and the notion of togetherness and spending time outside overlap deeply into bicycling culture.

-With this new appreciation for social bicycling in mind, I aim to explore a phenomenon that I call *random vélomobile formations-in-action*.

-While some research has happened very close to the project, namely @esbjornsson on motorcycles, @mcilvenny on direct social interaction (and *intentional* bike formations), and @cromwell from an urban perspective, nobody seemed yet to have touched the possibilities the Internet of Things might have for this.
+With this new appreciation for social bicycling in mind, I aim to explore a phenomenon that I call *random vélomobile formations-in-action*, which will be described further in the following section.
+Some research has happened touching this phenomenon, namely @esbjornsson on encounters when motorcycling, @mcilvenny on *intentional* rather than *random* vélomobile formations-in-action, and @cromwell with an urban planning approach to indirect social interaction on bikes.
+Yet so far no one has explored the interaction design space encompassing this phenomenon.

 # Research focus